Move cars off the lot faster than you can drive them

 Dealer reinsurance opens up new avenues for stronger gross profits

 Like most U.S. auto dealerships, your service and parts department is probably your company’s bread and butter.
-The National Automobile Dealers Association says that at the average dealership, service and parts account for 44 percent of the gross profits.
+The National Automobile Dealers Association says that service and parts account for 44 percent of the gross profits at the average dealership.
 If your finance and insurance (F&I) department isn’t a close second when it comes to profit, however, it may be time to rethink your strategy and consider dealer reinsurance.

 You’re already making money off of extended warranties, GAP insurance, and other financings, but you may be able to increase your profits even more by entering the world of dealer reinsurance.